zapobyte/typein-ninja/README.md

 and many more. view `package.json` file for all other packages used.

-### Project roadmap
+### About the project

-All that is being worked on can be view in [issues](https://github.com/zapobyte/typein-ninja/issues) and [project](https://github.com/zapobyte/typein-ninja/projects).
+Since the project is open source all that is being worked on can be view in [issues](https://github.com/zapobyte/typein-ninja/issues) and [project](https://github.com/zapobyte/typein-ninja/projects).
 If you wish to help please open a [Pull Requset](https://github.com/zapobyte/typein-ninja/pulls) or issue.

+Thank you and hope you enjoy this project.

 ## Project setup
 Since this is a serverless app the backend is firebase managed.
 To run the application a [Google Firebase](https://firebase.google.com/) account is needed.